MSc Smart Electrical Networks and Systems (EIT InnoEnergy)

 The joint master's programme in Smart Electrical Networks and Systems covers smart electric grids, a critical component in the creation of a sustainable power supply.
 Students develop the engineering and entrepreneurial skills needed to understand, design, implement and manage smart grids.
 Graduates have a unique understanding of the role played by new technologies and new businesses in a changing landscape.
 Seven universities offer the programme through EIT InnoEnergy.

-- Power Electronics as Enabling Technology for Renewable Integration, at UPC: Universitat Politècnica de Catalunya · BarcelonaTech, Spain
+UPC: Universitat Politècnica de Catalunya · BarcelonaTech, Barcelona, Spain

 The programme is the perfect launchpad for an exciting future in electrical engineering, smart grids and electrical networks – whatever you want it to be.